-The goal is to create a win-win solution that meets the needs of both sides without litigation.
 Collaborative divorce attorneys and the advisors who support the dissolution commit to resolving conflict, not creating it.

 It is generally less costly and a more peaceful alternative than battling it out in court.
-While it can be challenging to let your anger and resentment go, if it is possible to dissolve your marriage peacefully, why not give it a chance?

 The Collaborative Divorce Process

 In a collaborative divorce, both parties must be willing to negotiate in good faith and agree not to take the case to court.
+Both parties sign a “participation agreement.

 Generally, both parties will meet with their attorneys separately and discuss what they want to achieve.
-Examples include how to handle child custody and financial support.
+Examples include how to handle child custody, financial support, and who will stay in the family home.
 Then the parties and all professionals will meet together in a team format to create the divorce settlement agreements.

 The division of all assets and liabilities may include: